 An introductory course in sexual medicine and therapy

-We will discuss the need and obstacles of health professionals to talk about sex, and will empower them to raise and discuss topics of sexuality and sexual difficulties with their patients/clients.
+This course will discuss the need to talk about sex, the obstacles to talking about sex and will empower the registrants to raise and discuss topics of sexuality and sexual difficulties with their patients/clients.
 Join our experts in this interactive learning experience.